code-flow/google-analytics-opt-out/readme.txt

 == Description ==

-This plugin provides an Opt-Out functionality for Google Analytics by setting a cookie that prevents analytics.js to collect data.
-The new GDPR rules requier an opt-out.
+This plugin provides an Opt-Out functionality for Google Analytics by setting a cookie that prevents analytics.js or gtag.js to collect data.
+The new GDPR rules requires an opt-out.

 Works perfectly together with the [Google Analytics by MonsterInsights Plugin](http://wordpress.org/plugins/google-analytics-for-wordpress/ "Google Analytics by MonsterInsights Plugin").
 However the plugin is not necessary to configure the opt-out feature.
-Just enter your UA-Code manually.
+Just enter your UA- or GA-Code manually.
 That's it!

 The free and the pro version have now been merged together.
 So you now can have the option to activate a banner, too!
 Enjoy!

 == Installation ==

 * Install and activate the plugin via your WordPress Administration panel
-* Go the "Settings" -> "Analytics Opt Out" and enter your UA-code (you don't need this step if MonsterInsights plugin is active).
+* Go the "Settings" -> "Analytics Opt Out" and enter your UA- or GA-code (you don't need this step if MonsterInsights plugin is active).
 * [Read the FAQ for more information.](https://wp-buddy.com/documentation/plugins/google-analytics-opt/faq/)

 == Frequently Asked Questions ==